-If you're looking at purchasing a home that appears to have had a lot of DIY projects done on it, it is well worth your while to have a qualified home inspector take a look before you complete the deal, according to Mike Jordan of HouseMaster in Baton Rouge, LA.
+If you're looking at purchasing a home that appears to have had a lot of DIY projects done on it, it is well worth your while to have a qualified home inspector take a look before you complete the deal.

 First, you should know your own skills and which projects are better left to the professionals.
 There is a reason why you don't see too many people doing their own window replacements or working on their roof.
 And while you might think that adding a deck to your property will raise its value against the other homes for sale when it gets added to the market, this is definitely not a project that you should take on yourself unless you really know what you're doing.
 If you've always been handy then there are more complicated projects that you can definitely try.
 But, do your best not to get in over your head.